cucumber-ltd/opencollective-github-voting/ARCHITECTURE.md

 adapters (such as the `WebApp`) via the external API offered by the adapter.

 Example: `HttpVotingPort`.
 (Plays the role of 2ndary comp in some tests, but also used in the Browser app!)

+### PubSub

+The `*Queries` components can be queried directly.
+They also provide a pub/sub API to get notifications when a read model has changed.

+Cucumber `Then` steps should *always* query read models inside a `subscribe`